trishnadhruw2/AWS-CI-CD-Pipeline-Setup/README.md

 7.Utilized AWS services like VPC for network segmentation, IAM for user management, CloudWatch for monitoring, and SNS for notifications.

 8.Tools used: Git, GitHub, Jenkins, HTTPD, Maven, Ansible, Docker, AWS (EC2, VPC, IAM, CloudWatch, SNS).

+### Key Components:
+1. *AWS VPC:* Secure network for hosting the infrastructure.
+2. *Developer Machine (EC2):* Code is written and pushed to GitHub.
+3. *Jenkins & Maven Integration:* Jenkins pulls code from GitHub, builds it using Maven, and creates a .war file.
+4. *Ansible:* Manages deployments and passes the .war file to the Docker container.
+5. *Docker:* Application is hosted in a Docker container.
+6. *CloudWatch & SNS:* Monitoring and alerting for infrastructure.

+## AWS Services Used:
+- *VPC:* Configured for the network.
+- *EC2 Instances:* Hosted developer, Jenkins, Ansible, and Docker environments.
+- *IAM:* Managed user permissions.
+- *CloudWatch:* Monitored the system.
+- *SNS:* Sent notifications on deployments and incidents.

+## DevOps Tools:
+- *Jenkins:* Automated CI/CD pipeline.
+- *Maven:* Build tool for the application.
+- *Ansible:* Automates the deployment process.
+- *Docker:* Containerized application hosting.
+-